Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Traveling Underground, The Beckies.

-If the name "Michael Brown" sounds utterly unfamiliar and generic there's a good reason.
+"Michael Brown" is a generic name for good reason.
 His real name is Michael Lookofsky, the son of session violinist Harry Lookofsky.
 After he met three vocalists in his father's studio, the Left Banke were born, becoming the first of several pop groups that Brown masterminded.
 The group helped start a mini-movement in rock (almost a fad) - "baroque-pop", which involved orchestration, good harmonies, decent songs in the vein of "Eleanor Rigby" or "Lady Jane".
 However, the Left Banke were the only really successful group in this sub-genre, and their success passed as quickly as the fad.

-The lead vocalist had the unlikely name of Steve Martin, and an amazing voice, smooth and high, which set them apart from other pop groups.
+The lead vocalist had the unlikely (or all too likely) name of Steve Martin, and an amazing voice, smooth and high, which set them apart from other pop groups.
 They initally broke up after Brown's father was unable to sell their tracks to a label, only to have success with "Walk Away Renee", which meriting touring (with the band playing their own instruments ) and recording their first album.
-Brown, about 15 at the time, wanted to become a sort of Brian Wilson figure, staying home and writing, and wound up leaving the group.
-The others released a weaker second album, with some more traditional material and then went their separate ways, while Brown went on to back Montage (a poor man's Left Banke), and then to form Stories in the early 70s.
-Stories made unconventional power-pop, compared with the Raspberries or Badfinger, using Brown's piano often, and incorporating classical elements.
+Brown, about 15 at the time, wanted to become a Brian Wilson figure, staying home and writing, and wound up leaving the group.
+The others released a weaker second album with more traditional material and then went their separate ways, while Brown put-up Montage (a poor man's Left Banke), and then formed Stories in the early 70s.
+Stories made some great power-pop, using Brown's piano often and incorporating classical elements.
 Their debut is disappointing piano-pop, but things started to kick with their second album, About Us.
 Brown's classical influence is present, sort of creating prog-pop, but it still rocks.
-Unfortunately Brown quit the Stories before they had a hit with an uncharacteristic cover of "Brother Louie", which employed lead singer Ian Lloyd's scratchy tenor in a soul setting.
-Stores then made a final record, Traveling Underground, which has a harder sound, before fading off into the sunset.
-Brown created a weaker version of Stories with the Beckies in 1976, before disappearing from any active role in the music world.
+Unfortunately, Brown quit the Stories before they had a hit with an uncharacteristic cover of "Brother Louie", which employed lead singer Ian Lloyd's scratchy tenor in a soul setting.
+Stories made a final record, Traveling Underground, which has a harder sound, before fading off into the sunset.
+Brown created a weaker version of Stories with the Beckies in 1976, before disappearing from any active role in the music recording world.

 If you want to know more, the people at All-Music Guide are a bit obsessed with Brown.
 Well, at least Richie Untberger is.